yifso/nteract/packages/kernel-relay/README.md

 ## Documentation

 We're working on adding more documentation for this component.
 Stay tuned by watching this repository!

 ## Support

-If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/nteract/issues/new/choose) and add the `pkg:kernel-relay` label.
+If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/nteract/issues/new/choose) and, if possible, add the `pkg:kernel-relay` label.

 ## License